 - corn tortillas.
 Traditional for taquitos; warm them first to prevent cracking when rolling.

-- Spoon about 2 tablespoons of the ground beef mixture onto one edge of the tortilla.
+- Step 3: Heat the corn tortillas on a skillet to make them pliable.
+Spoon about 2 tablespoons of the ground beef mixture onto one edge of the tortilla.
 Roll tortillas tightly and place seam-side down.

 Recipe Notes & Tips:

-- Don't overfill: About 2 tablespoons of filling per tortilla is ideal, too much can cause them to burst open.
+- Don't overfill: About 2 tablespoons of filling per tortilla helps them roll tightly and crisp evenly.

-- Bake seam-side down: This keeps them from unrolling as they cook.
+- Bake seam-side down: This helps the taquitos stay rolled and crisp as they bake.

 How to Serve: